-The above-mentioned time limit is not applicable to top levels of the organization, such as vice-presidents, managers, executives, administrators and others, who render similar services or work without direct superior supervision.
-Also, salesman employees who work outside the company premises can be excluded of work week limitations.
+The above mentioned time limit is not applicable to top levels of the organization, such as vice presidents, managers, executives, administrators and others, who render similar services or work without direct superior supervision.
+Also, salesman employees who work outside the company premises can be excluded from workweek limitations.